Research

 The arithmetic of Abelian varieties

 The Fibonacci numbers are governed by a twisted multiplicative group — for example, primes p appear in the (p2-1)-th term because this is the cardinality of the multiplicative group of Fp2.
 If you replace the multiplicative group with an elliptic curve, you obtain a recurrence sequence called an elliptic divisibility sequence (this is because the division polynomials satisfy a recurrence coming from the group law).
 Much of my interest in arithmetic geometry is connected to algebraic divisibility sequences such as these.
 The sequences carry all sorts of arithmetic information: for example, using a multi-dimensional generalization of elliptic divisibility sequences called elliptic nets, you can compute the Tate-Lichtenbaum pairing as a quotient of certain terms.
-More recently, my interests are turning toward modular curves.

 Students